 Using the one-to-one meeting template

-- The frequency of one-to-one meetings tends to vary by organisation from weekly to quarterly.
+The frequency of one-on-one meetings tends to vary by organisation from weekly to quarterly.
 Monthly meetings are a good starting point.

-- One-to-one meetings have most impact when the employee owns the agenda and runs the meeting.
+One-on-one meetings have the most impact when the employee owns the agenda and runs the meeting.

-- Not all questions in our one-to-one meeting template need to be discussed at every single meeting.
-Ideally both parties should read through the prompt questions each time, but only discuss the most relevant items.
+Not all questions in our one-to-one meeting template need to be discussed every single time.
+Ideally both parties should read through the prompt questions, but only discuss the most relevant items.
 This keeps the meetings from getting too long.

-- One-to-one meeting appointments should be always be kept whenever possible.
+Meeting appointments should always be kept whenever possible.
 If a meeting must be postponed, it should ideally be rescheduled for the same day or the next day.

-For more information on how one-to-one meetings and performance management systems are evolving in 2018, see our latest blog: https://clearreview.com/5-performance-management-trends-2018/
+For more information on how one-on-one meetings and performance management systems are evolving, explore our blog.